mohtasham9/cloud-capacity-management/README.md

 1.	__Account security recommender__: The account security recommender prompts Google Cloud project owners to protect their account with their phone's built-in security key.
 If a project owner has an eligible device associated with their account and isn't using a third party Identity provider for single sign-on, a notification shows in Google Cloud console's Notifications notifications menu.
 The project owner can then choose to enable their phone as a security key for their account, or dismiss the notification.
 2.	__IAM recommender__: Role recommendations are one of the types of recommendations that Recommender generates.
 Each role recommendation suggests that you remove or replace a role that gives your principals excess permissions.
 At scale, these recommendations help you enforce the principle of least privilege by ensuring that principals have only the permissions that they actually need.
 Recommender identifies excess permissions using policy insights.
 Policy insights are ML-based findings about a principal's permission usage.
 Some recommendations are also associated with lateral movement insights.
 These insights identify roles that allow service accounts in one project to impersonate service accounts in another project.
 3.	__Google Maps Platform project management recommender__: The project management recommender helps you improve the health of your Google Maps Platform project.
 For instance, if your project doesn't have secure API keys, the recommender can help restrict these keys in order to secure your account.
-4.	__Cloud Run Service Identity recommender__: This recommender provides the following recommendations.
+4. __Cloud Run Service Identity recommender__: This recommender provides the following recommendations:
-            - Service account might have more permissions than are required.
+    * Service account might have more permissions than required.
-  	            - Environment variable might contain a password.
+    * Environment variable might contain a password.
-  	      - Environment variable might contain an API key.
+    * Environment variable might contain an API key.
-  	      - Environment variable might contain Google Application Credentials.
+    * Environment variable might contain Google Application Credentials.

 ## Performance Recommenders.
 1.	__Cloud SQL out-of-disk recommender__: The Cloud SQL out-of- disk recommender proactively generates recommendations that help you reduce the risk of downtime that might be caused by your instances running out of disk space.
 You can apply these recommendations when a Cloud SQL instance is trending toward a storage limit.
 2.	__Managed instance group machine type recommender__: Compute Engine provides machine type recommendations for managed instance groups (MIGs) to help you improve workload performance and cost efficiency.
 Use these recommendations to determine whether you should resize the machine type of your instances to add or remove vCPU and memory resources.